maizis/Bidder-algorithm/README.md

 ```

 ### Test (made with https://jestjs.io/)
-Insert the expect result in test()
+Insert the expect result in test() and yarn test

 ```
 item.test.js